hipe/tmx/brazen/doc/issues/096-the-table-narrative.md

 we *certainly* want to make a [cu]-like feature comparison meta-table (that is, a table about tables :P ) and then reduce these down to one..

+## [ze] tables - the new "best practices" (overview)

+  - the production and expression of a table should be broken up cleanly into those two disparate areas of concern: one area of concern is the production of the data that goes into the table, and another (wholly separate one) is the area of concern that expresses it (the "rendering agent" or "client", as you like). this allows the same data to be expressed in different modalities and to work with dynamic UI's (in the spirit of MVC/MVVM). this idea might sound "nice" at first glance, but it has far-reaching impact that will set the problem-space for most of the work we do here.

+  - life is much better all around if we cleanly and consistently follow one internal API for the data structures and behavior patterns to form a "lingua franca" for how the producer expresses this data to the
+    consumer:

+  - this "lingua franca" has two compontents: 1) the "rows" of data themselves are expressed by the producer as a *stream* of *arrays*. more on this below.
+2) the "schema" of the data should be expressed by the producer as a passive event (actually data) emission [#co-011]. also more on this below.

+  - we want that the producer should only ever stream the data for the hopefully obvious reason that it scales better without much cost: for small sets of data, it is trivial to present an array (for example) as a stream; however there is always a sufficiently large set of data for which presenting it as one big array will be prohibitively expensive. so streaming is an answer to the challenge of scaling to lots of items. but this answer leads to its own challenges for rendering tables and aggregating their data as we will see throughout; the "tuple pager" being the quinessential outcome of this dynamic.

+  - the "tuple" that constitutes each item of the stream, we believe it should be a pseudo-fixed-length array and not a hash, struct, business object or ad-hoc internal object for these reasons:

+      - ad-hoc internal object: too much API with no real benefit

+      - business object (i.e user defined): too hard to do anything useful here

+      - hash: too costly? random access directly should not generally be needed at this point. we're ignoring the fact that the platform orders hashes. doesn't "feel" right. with the "schema" API, user agent can have effectively random access anyway..

+      - struct: it's annoying (if not a showstopper) to generate these on the fly for dynamic queries. otherwise they are near perfect for this.

+    this leaves arrays.

+  - the emission of a "table schema" as a data emission for a passive listening model, this idea is minutes old at writing..